e-erfani/CV/index.md

 - **Erfani, Ehsan**, and Mitchell, D. (2014).
 A partial mechanistic understanding of the North American monsoon.
 J. Geophys.
 Res., 119, 13096–13115. https://doi.org/10.1002/2014JD022038

 - **Erfani, Ehsan** (2009).
 A case study of the interaction of mid-tropospheric Rossby waves in the Caspian Sea and Alborz Mountains.
 M.Sc.
-Thesis, University of Tehran, 118 pp.
+Thesis, U of Toran, 118 pp. http://doi.org/10.13140/RG.2.2.21493.63206

 ---